Frank Mankiewicz: RFK assassination

-At 1:59 a.m. the next morning, a physically and emotionally exhausted Mankiewicz appeared before the news press and, remaining composed, relayed what turned out to be the final report:
+At 1:59 a.m. the next morning, a physically and emotionally exhausted Mankiewicz appeared before the news media and, remaining composed, relayed what turned out to be the final report:

 I have, uh, a short—I have a short announcement to read, which I will read, uh—at this time.
 Senator Robert Francis Kennedy died at 1:44 a.m. today, June 6, 1968.
 With Senator Kennedy at the time of his death were his wife Ethel, his sisters Mrs. Stephen Smith, Mrs. Patricia Lawford, his brother-in-law Mr. Stephen Smith, and his sister-in-law Mrs. John F. Kennedy.
 He was 42 years old.
 Thank you.

 Later years

 His work in politics earned him a place on the master list of Nixon's political opponents.
 He was also an unsuccessful candidate for the U.S. House of Representatives in Maryland's 8th congressional district in 1976.

 In 1974, Mankiewicz acted as a secret emissary, carrying messages from Secretary of State Henry Kissinger to Fidel Castro, and then reporting back to Kissinger.
 In January 1975, Mankiewicz and Lawrence Eagleburger held a clandestine meeting with Castro's representative Ramón Sánchez-Parodi at LaGuardia airport.
 This secret diplomacy failed to produce a political breakthrough.

 In 1984, Frank Mankiewicz wrote for Quarante magazine owned by Kathleen Katz of Arlington.
 A piece he wrote for Quarante in 1985 was one of the first to point out how television coverage of politics had changed.
 The article was titled, "Politics and Media: In Search of An Angle".
 He wrote:

 As part-time advisor to Senator Gary Hart's presidential campaign in 1984—the first I had participated in actively since 1972—I was struck by the minutiae of the press's questions.
 The authorship of a speech—the identity of the speechwriters—seemed far more important than its content.
 Strategy was a primary concern—which votes are being sought?
 How much money has been raised for television commercials?
 Who will produce the commercials? ...
 Rarely if ever does the question turn on such things as "does he have the right ideas?" or "would he make a strong—or even good—president?"

-Mankiewicz lived in Washington, D.C. with his wife, novelist Patricia O'Brien, who also writes under the pseudonym of Kate Alcott.
+Mankiewicz lived in Washington, D.C., with his second wife, novelist Patricia O'Brien, who also writes under the pseudonym of Kate Alcott.
 His son Josh Mankiewicz is an NBC News correspondent, while his son Ben Mankiewicz is a Turner Classic Movies host and a host on The Young Turks, who also served from September 2008 to September 2009 as co-host (with Ben Lyons) of At the Movies.
 Both Josh and Ben Mankiewicz live in Los Angeles.